BIPOC Scholarship

 Scholarship Details

-The BIPOC Scholarship from Point Foundation provides financial and community support to BIPOC communities.
+The BIPOC Scholarship from Point Foundation provides financial and community support to BIPOC students.

 Amount: Up to $1,500

-Funding Period: Awarded scholars will receive funding spring 2024.
+Funding Period: Awarded scholars will receive funding for the next academic term.
 Funding is provided for a single academic term.

 Hear from BIPOC Scholars about the program.

-Watch our “How to Get Scholarships” video and visit the how to apply page for more tips.
+Visit the how to apply page for more application tips.

 Eligibility & Requirements

-- Scholarship recipients must identify as Black, Indigenous, or People of Color (BIPOC) communities and LGBTQ.
+- Scholarship recipients must identify as Black, Indigenous, or People of Color (BIPOC) and LGBTQ.

-- Must be enrolled or intending to enroll at an accredited community college, four-year college/university, or graduate program in the United States, including Hawaii and Alaska.
+- Must be enrolled or intending to enroll at any accredited postsecondary institutions in the United States, including Hawaii and Alaska.
 Students in college or universities in a United States territory or post-doctoral program are not eligible.

-- Must be enrolled full-time or part-time (six credits) for the funded term.
+- Must be enrolled in one or more credit-bearing classes for the funded term.

 - Must be “out” as a person who identifies as a member of the LGBTQ community.